-I am an anthropologist of Europe who writes about the lives of rural family wineries and olive oil producers in Istria, Croatia.
+I am an anthropologist of Europe who writes about the lives of family wineries and olive oil producers in Istria, Croatia.

 This site introduces you to both Istria and my work, including my publications, ongoing projects, and the research and writing resources I have found helpful.

-A noteworthy collaborative effort has been the co-creation of a special issue on the anthropology of tax in Social Analysis with Nicolette Makovicky as co-editor.
-This initiative emerged from a well-received panel at the UK's ASA in 2018, titled "The sociality of tax: State-citizen imaginaries".
+This is an outgrowth of a collaborative effort to establish tax as a sub-field within anthropology.
+My contribution has been the co-creation of a special issue in Social Analysis with Nicolette Makovicky as co-editor.
+This initiative emerged from our well-received panel at the UK's ASA in 2018, titled "The sociality of tax: State-citizen imaginaries".
 This event drew in a large handful of scholars focusing on tax, so much so that I built us the website, The Anthropology of Tax Network for us to promote our work and find new synergies for collaboration.
 It has resources like an ongoing bibliography that I maintain, and links to researchers and projects.
 Recently, this network has expanded into an EASA Anthropology of Tax Network, further elevating the profile of this sub-field to capture new members and inspire others.
+I am also part of a new network seeking to be formally established that is centered on studying the social worlds of inflation.

 I have been fortunate to earn financial support for my research from the EU's Marie Curie (Horizon 2020), Wenner-Gren Foundation, Independent Social Research Foundation, Clarendon Fund of Oxford Univ.
 Press, and American Council of Learned Societies.